 How far back you can go in Analytics depends on the panel you’re viewing.

-- In Sales Overview, Traffic Overview, Traffic Sources, Purchase Funnel, and Abandoned Cart, you can view data starting from when you started this site or from when we added the panel.
+- In Sales, Traffic, Traffic Sources, Purchase Funnel, and Abandoned Cart, you can view data starting from when you started this site or from when we added the panel, whichever is more recent.

 - In Activity Log, you can view data from the last seven days.